sirrice/latexsnapshots/README.md

 * Create a config file (below)
 * Generate snapshots of your latex document.
-The code currently creates a snapshot every time the Levenshtein distance between the `*.tex` documents is greater than 4000.
-In the future, this can be configurable
+The code currently creates a snapshot every time the Levenshtein distance between the `*.tex` documents is greater than a configurable distancte, and when it's been more than X hours since the last snapshotted commit.

         latexsnapshots latex

-  * Note that `latexsnapshots` will create a sqlite database file based on your config file contents.
-The path is relative to your current directory.
+  * Note that `latexsnapshots` will create a sqlite database file based on your config file to store metadata about the snapshots.
+    The `dburi` path is relative to your current directory.
-* Run the server to see thumbnails of your snapshots
+* Run the server to see thumbnails of your snapshots.
+You can run this while `latexsnapshots latex` is running

         latexsnapshots server

-* Export everything into a folder for deployment as static website
+* Export everything into a folder for deployment as static website: [See example](http://eugenewu.net/latexsnapshots/html/)

         mkdir outputdir
         latexsnapshots export -o outputdir